Ananth-B-Prasad/olympic-analysis/docs/introduction/index.md

 # Introduction

 Whilst watching the Olympics in 2021, I was struck by how well the host nation, Japan, were doing.
 It got me thinking: Does hosting the Olympics improve performance in the medals table?
-To answer this, I will perform an eda along with some statistical tests.
+To answer this, I will perform an eda.

 Software tool: Use of maptlotlib, seaborn and folium.